schnitzer-lab/EXTRACT-public/README.md

 Extract can be used for cell extraction from both one-photon and two-photon calcium imaging movies.

+### I am receiving an error when running the Extract algorithm or the algorithm finds no cells.
+What are the most common reasons?

+Extract has been used by many members of Schnitzerlab in the last few years for various types of movies.
+If an error occurs, it is usually due to one of the following reasons:

+- The raw movie is not properly motion corrected.
+- The raw movie includes artifacts and/or inf values.
+Large artifacts existing in even few frames can cause the pre-processing step to fail or result in zero found cells.
+While Extract performs well in low SNR movies, large movie artifacts tend to throw off both motion correction and cell extraction algorithms.
+- `avg_cell_radius` is too low or too high.
+- The input movie is low SNR and `cellfind_min_snr` is set too high.

+We tend to visually inspect the motion corrected movies for any artifacts that might exist in the raw movie or happen during the motion correction step.

 ### I believe there are more cells in the movie then Extract finds.
 Why is this the case?

 Extract uses a set of thresholds decreasing the time that the user needs to spend on cell sorting.
 If for a particular movie, the false-negative count is high, one can decrease the value of `cellfind_min_snr`.